 prosecuting officer means a person designated as such in a notice given to the Registrar under section 13(2);

-registered means registered with the Registry for enforcement under section 16.
+registered means registered with the Registry for enforcement under section 16;

+unpaid infringement amount, in relation to an order to pay or elect issued under section 17, means that amount of the modified penalty, and enforcement fees, specified in the order that has not been paid, or recovered under an enforcement warrant.

 [Section 11 amended by No. 84 of 2004 s.
-80.]
+80; No. 48 of 2012 s.
+9.]

 12. Application